Kighlander1975/dbe-api-exercise-one/README.md

 A simple PHP-based API that provides flight information based on departure city, destination city, and requested date/time in both JSON and plain text formats.

+## Project Description

+This project was developed as part of the [DBE Academy](https://www.dbe.academy/) API development exercises.
+It demonstrates the implementation of a RESTful API with multiple output formats and a user-friendly frontend.

 ## Project Structure

 ```